Russell-Pollari/lda-example/README.md

 Then it is our manual task to interpret the meaning of each topic ourself and label the topic numbers.

+## Results
+After running the model we get 5 topics for the whole documents which are interpreted through 10 main words coming out of the model.
+These 5 Topics are the closes approximation of abstract model I could get from those words but can be improved based on more knowledge from the context.
+Topic 0: 'Government'
+Topic 1: 'Public Health'
+Topic 2: 'Financial Planning'
+Topic 3: 'Water Sector'
+Topic 4: 'Policy Implementation'

 ## Before Running the Program:

 Please run "pip install -r requirements.txt" in your terminal first.
 This will run all the required libraries for the code.